mausha/RepData_PeerAssessment1/PA1_template.md

 ## [1] 246
 ```

-Missing step values were imputed using the average steps for that time interval.
+Missing step values were imputed using the average steps for that time interval
-The result of using imputed values was to decrease the number of days with zero
+and the result of using imputed values was to decrease the number of days with
-steps and increase the overall mean and median steps per day.
+zero steps and increase the overall mean and median steps per day.

 ## Are there differences in activity patterns between weekdays and weekends?
 <!-- Use the dataset with the filled-in missing values for this part.
 Create a